 The action programme at the Ispra site is the most pressing since almost all the nuclear installations there have been definitively shut down.
-The strategy consists of processing and storing accumulated waste ("historical liabilities") on site in order to take into account both new waste management practices and current Italian legislation, until Italy opens a repository for final disposal of the waste.
+The strategy consists of processing and storing accumulated waste ("historical liabilities") on site in order to take into account both new waste management practices and current Italian legislation, until Italy opens a national medium-long term storage facility for final disposal of the waste.
 Present work includes construction or refurbishment of the waste characterisation, treatment, conditioning and storage installations essential for managing historical waste, as well as decommissioning waste as it is produced.
 In parallel, some nuclear materials are being transferred to industrialised non-EU countries, whenever possible.

-Since 1999 the Ispra site has been working on reducing the volume of waste and fuel present on the site.
+Since 1999 the Ispra site has been working on reducing the volume of waste and on transferring abroad the fuel present on the site.
 Most of the spent fuel has been returned to the United States and the contaminated heavy water was transferred to Canada.